h-platform/cqm/Readme.md

 }
 ```

-To make it easier to generate such response, you can use CommandResponse helper:
+To make it easier to generate such response, you can use CommandResponse helper in server code:

 ```